 Designed and handmade in the UK

 This isn’t just some catchy tagline.
 Drawn by Rhiannon is committed to supporting British businesses and reducing transportation pollution.
 Because of this, keeping everything in the UK just makes sense.
-All the lining fabrics, thread, and packaging supplies are sourced within 12 miles of Drawn by Rhiannon HQ.
+All the cotton printed fabric, lining fabrics, thread, and packaging supplies are sourced within 12 miles of Drawn by Rhiannon HQ.
 Other haberdashery essentials such as zips and D-rings are currently sourced from Birmingham.
 Ongoing research is being carried out to find a more local supplier for these.
-And of course, everything is handmade by Rhiannon in her studio in Newcastle Upon Tyne.
+And of course, everything is handmade by Rhiannon in her studio in Newcastle Upon Tyne which is powered by 100% renewable energy.

 Eco friendly fabric printing